How much do pellet stoves cost?

 You should clean your pellet stove regularly to ensure that it is performing at its full potential.
 When cleaning a pellet stove, you should prioritize the burn chamber and the ventilation.
 Cleaning these areas will be as simple as removing any leftover ash.
 Just be sure that when cleaning your pellet stove that it is completely cool.

-Although a pellet stove should be cleaned regularly, it should only require servicing and inspection by a HVAC professional once per year.
+Although a pellet stove should be cleaned regularly, it should only require servicing and inspection by an HVAC professional once per year.
 Having a professional service your pellet stove will cost you between $150 to $300.

 The choice to install either an insert or free-standing pellet stove can have a major influence on your upfront costs.
-A pellet stove insert will generally be more expensive than a free-standing stove, due to the need for holes be cut in the wall, and the added chimney installation.
+A pellet stove insert will generally be more expensive than a free-standing stove, due to the need for holes to be cut in the wall, and the added chimney installation.
 A pellet stove insert may also require additional elements to be installed.
-Selecting the type of stove will also depend on your heating requirements, and your home's design.
+Selecting the type of stove will also depend on your heating requirements and your home's design.

-In most cases the bigger and more powerful your pellet stove is, the more it will cost you.
+In most cases, the bigger and more powerful your pellet stove is, the more it will cost you.
 The size of the pellet stove doesn’t necessarily refer to the physical size of the pellet stove, but rather the British Thermal Units, or BTU rating.
 The higher the BTUs, the more you should expect to pay for a pellet stove.
 A pellet stove’s BTU rating will likely fall between 9,000 and 60,000 BTUs.

 A pellet stove can easily become a key feature in a living area, so the aesthetics of the appliance is often important.
-This is why there are certain pellet stoves that may have the same BTU rating but will come at a higher price than others due to their high-end visual appeal.
+This is why certain pellet stoves may have the same BTU rating but will come at a higher price than others due to their high-end visual appeal.

 A more reputable and popular model and brand of pellet stove will most likely come at a premium.
 This is because of the quality and energy efficiency of the model.